-Women in Science Coordinator: Ahlam Salameh (ais20@case.edu)
+Women in Science Coordinator: TBA

 Graduate Student Senators: Amrita Samanta (axs958@case.edu)

 Postdoctoral Representative: Adjunct Instructor Dr. Jessica Berthiaume (Jessica.berthiaume@case.edu)

 SHADOWING OPPORTUNITES

 "Shadowing Case by Case" is a student run organization that allows students to sign up on a first come, first serve basis for shadowing rotations in Plastics, Anesthesiology, and Internal Medicine at University Hospitals.
 The organization also offers attendance to the Morbidity & Mortality talks and many volunteer opportunities.
 If you have any questions feel free to contact Chang Yoon Doh at cxd239@case.edu.